pauradev/pages/pages/01.Blog/01.Art-resources/01.shutterstock/item.md

 [![sstk_partners](gallery-2948052_1280.jpg)](https://blog.printaura.com/blog/art-resources/shutterstock)

 #### New Collections
 Images convey thoughts, emotions, and ideas without the need for words.
-Whether you're an artist hoping to profit from your own creative ideas, a business owner with the desire to market your brand, or even just someone with a fun idea, Print Aura can help you turn ideas into physical products.
+Whether you're an artist hoping to profit from your own creative ideas, a business owner with the desire to market your brand, or even just someone with a fun idea, Printaura can help you turn ideas into physical products.

 ***

 #### Powered By Shutterstock
 We're thrilled to announce an API integration with Shutterstock a leading global provider of high-quality licensed photographs, vectors, illustrations, videos and music to businesses, marketing agencies and media organizations around the world.
 Working with its growing community of over 900,000 contributors, Shutterstock adds hundreds of thousands of images each week, and currently has more than 280 million images and more than 15 million video clips available.

-We at Print Aura have determined that one of the key, yet limiting, factors in launching successful merchandise campaigns is access to high quality licensed images.
-Print Aura, in collaboration with Shutterstock, allows you to gain dynamic looking images created by talented professional creators with the correct license and prices that will make custom merchandise design easy, reduce overhead and increase your profits.
+We at Printaura have determined that one of the key, yet limiting, factors in launching successful merchandise campaigns is access to high quality licensed images.
+Printaura, in collaboration with Shutterstock, allows you to gain dynamic looking images created by talented professional creators with the correct license and prices that will make custom merchandise design easy, reduce overhead and increase your profits.
 You will have a treasure trove of images that can be used with a simple click of your mouse to create individual items or merchandise campaigns.

 #### Get The Images You Want

 [![Simba](simba.PNG)](https://mockup.printaura.com)

-At Print Aura we believe our competitive advantage to you in growing your business lies in helping you to vertically integrate all the complex factors that make up this market segment.
+At Printaura we believe our competitive advantage to you in growing your business lies in helping you to vertically integrate all the complex factors that make up this market segment.
 We have supported you with simple and easy to integrate platforms, we have provided you with quality printing, we deliver your product to your customer in 2-4 days.
 Now we can hand you the ultimate tool to use, high quality, copyright free images, at your fingertips...immediately...at unbelievable cost to you.

 #### Create Something Fresh